IRS Forms

 Disaster relief, when the clock can move

 In major disaster areas, the IRS allows limited relief, including additional time for the 10 percent test and for placed‑in‑service deadlines, when an agency approves relief under Rev. Proc.
 2014‑49.
-If you grant carryover allocation relief, attach marked copies of the impacted Schedules A to Form 8610 as that procedure directs.
+If you grant carryover allocation relief, attach marked copies of the impacted Schedules A to Form 8610 as that procedure directs, and exclude those relief amounts from every line of Form 8610 Part I and Part II – they travel as attachments only and never roll into the ceiling totals.
 The December 2024 Schedule A includes a checkbox for allocation relief under Rev. Proc.
-2014‑49.
+2014‑49 (when you check that relief box, leave the amended carryover allocation box unchecked – the two cannot be checked together on a relief Schedule A).

 BIN assignment and multi‑building projects, keep continuity tight